ntb-hackthon/mars-asia-hackathon-2021/README.md

 ### What is it?

-It's a `discord NFT minter`, that discord guide owner can setup it to mint new NFT through the Channel
+It's a `discord NFT minter`, that discord Guild owner can setup it to mint new NFT through the Channel

 For the special NFT, NFT seller can setup a huddle01 video chat meeting for it, user can join the video chatting room to have video chat with owner.